ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 In an eventually consistent system like {{site.data.keyword.cloudant_short_notm}}, conflicts eventually happen.
 This fact is a price of our scalability and data resilience.

-Structuring your data in such a way that resolving conflicts is quick and need not involve operator assistance helps your databases to hum along smoothly.
+It is best to structure your data so that resolving conflicts is quick and does not involve operator assistance.
+This practice helps your databases to hum along smoothly.
 The ability to automatically resolve conflicts without user involvement significantly improves their experience and reduces the support burden on your organization.

-How you resolve conflicts is very application-specific, but here are a few tips:
+How you resolve conflicts is application-specific.
+See the following tips for more ways to improve the process:

 -   Avoid invariants across document fields if possible.
 Avoiding invariants makes it more likely that a simple merge operation, if you take the changed field from each conflicted document revision, is suitable.
 This practice makes simpler and more robust application code.
--   Allow documents to stand alone.
+-   Allow documents to stand-alone.
 If you have to retrieve other documents to work out the correct resolution, it increases latency in conflict resolution.
 There's also a chance you get a version of the other documents that aren't consistent with the document you're resolving, making correct resolution difficult.